milkymochi77/jade-site/README.md

 **Need help?** → Paste the error message into Claude or ChatGPT and ask what it means.
 That's vibe coding!

 ---
 ## You've got this! 💪

-Remember — everything on your site is a work in progress.
-That's kind of the whole point.

-The first push is the hardest.
-After that, adding a blog post takes about 5 minutes.
-You write, you push, it's live.

-Welcome to building in public, Jade.